emacs-mirror/emacs/mps/manual/source/glossary/c.rst

     closure

         A closure is a function or procedure that is saved along with the current bindings from enclosing blocks for later invocation.

-        Some programming languages, such as :term:`Algol`, permit nested blocks to access the local variables of enclosing blocks.  :term:`Lisp`-like languages further permit such an inner block (in particular a function or procedure) to be saved for later invocation.
+        Some programming languages, such as :term:`ALGOL`, permit nested blocks to access the local variables of enclosing blocks. :term:`Lisp`-like languages further permit such an inner block (in particular a function or procedure) to be saved for later invocation.
 The act of saving such an inner block along with the current bindings of variables in the enclosing blocks that are referenced by the inner block, is called *closing over* or *capturing* those variables.
 The object created is termed *a closure*.
 A closure is invoked just like the function from which it was built, passing whatever parameters the function accepts, but when the function executes, the variables that belong to enclosing blocks will have the bindings that were in effect when the closure was created.

         .. relevance::

-            A closure is typically implemented by saving both the function and any :term:`activation records <activation record>` that contain variables referenced by the function.
-The closure creates additional implicit :term:`references <reference>` to the bindings closed over and hence must be accounted for in any memory management scheme.
+            A closure is typically implemented by saving both the function and any :term:`activation records <activation
+            record>` that contain variables referenced by the function.
+The closure creates additional implicit
+            :term:`references <reference>` to the bindings closed over and hence must be accounted for in any memory management scheme.
 The closure itself is an object that must be managed and may have either :term:`dynamic extent` or :term:`indefinite extent` depending on whether it is only used by inner blocks of the creating block or passed out of the creating block.

         .. seealso:: :term:`continuation`.

     coalesce

         Coalescing is the act of merging two adjacent :term:`free blocks <free block>`.

         Coalescing reduces :term:`external fragmentation`, but is not totally effective.

         Coalescing can be done as soon as blocks are freed, or it can be deferred until some time later (known as :term:`deferred coalescing`), or it might not be done at all.

         [WIL95]_ has details about fragmentation, and which coalescing strategies are effective under what circumstances.

         .. bibref:: [WIL95]_.

     collect

-        An :term:`object` is collected when it is :term:`reclaimed <reclaim>` by a :term:`garbage collector`.
+        An :term:`object` is collected when it is :term:`reclaimed
+        <reclaim>` by a :term:`garbage collector`.

         .. similar:: :term:`reclaim`.